 Will I be paid to take part in this study?

-Respondents receive a gift card for completing the survey or participating the focus group.
+Yes.
+Participants will receive a $20 gift card for completing the survey or participating the focus group.

 How will information about me be kept private or confidential?

 All efforts will be made to keep your responses confidential, but total confidentiality cannot be guaranteed.

-No identifying personal information is transmitted while the survey is taken or from your participation in a focus group.
-The responses are identified only by a unique code.
-Personal information is only used to compensate individuals for their participation.
+Minimal identifying information about you is collected.
+Identifiers like Name, Email, or Phone number are collected only for the purpose of coordinating participation.

+Data collected are coded and de-identified.
+This means any potentially identifiable identifiers (e.g., name) will be stripped from the data and replaced with a code involving letters, numbers, or some other combination, so that neither the researcher nor any other person could re-identify an individual's identity in connection with the data.
+A confidential document/file linking the subject name and ID, maintained strictly for the purpose of study coordination, will be kept on a password protected, and destroyed at the end of data collection.
+This allows results from this study to be published and/or presented at meetings without naming you as a participant.”
+Plus, we will not ask for your name or other identifying information on the survey.

+Access to the data is limited to the researcher and members of the study team.
+Once video or audio recordings are transcribed, recordings will be destroyed as soon as the accuracy and completeness of the transcriptions have been verified.

 We will not receive any information that can identify you or your responses, or other subjects.
 We will download de-identified survey responses to a secure file that requires a password to access.
 Only study staff will have access to the password.
 Responses will be deleted from the file after analysis is complete and study findings are professionally presented or published.
 For focus groups, you will be assigned a unique code.

 Your private information may be shared with individuals and organizations that conduct or watch over this research, including, if applicable: the research sponsor and people who work with the research sponsor, Temple University, and the Institutional Review Board (IRB) that reviewed this research.

+Participants are strongly encouraged not to share any identifiable information during the focus group, and are discouraged from disclosing any information discussed during the focus group outside of the focus group.

 What will happen to information I provide in the research after the study is over?